Residence permit for self-employed persons

 2.1 Residence period for self-employed persons

 The granting of a settlement permit to self-employed individuals generally requires that they have been self-employed in Germany for three years .
 However, this does not require that a residence permit pursuant to Section 21 of the Residence Act (AufenthG) has been held continuously.
 According to the wording of Section 21 Paragraph 4 of the Residence Act, the decisive factor is the period of self-employment , not the period of possession of the residence permit.
-Periods with other residence permits can therefore also be credited (e.g., a residence permit for family reunification), provided self-employment already existed.
+Periods with other residence permits (e.g., a residence permit for family reunification) can also be credited, provided that self-employment already existed.
 This provides more flexibility for entrepreneurs who became active in Germany early on.

 2.2 Successful self-employment settlement permit

-The law also requires that the self-employed activity has been successfully carried out in order to be granted a settlement permit ( Section 21 (4) of the Residence Act ).
+The law also requires that self-employment has been successfully completed in order to be granted a settlement permit ( Section 21 (4) of the Residence Act ).
 The success of a self-employed person is measured in particular by sales growth, company profits and the development of employment figures (job creation).
-Successful realisation is considered to be successful above all if sufficient income is generated through self-employment.
-According to the administrative instructions of the Berlin Immigration Office (VAB), this is the case if the self-employment earns an average salary of at least the EU Blue Card (approximately €3,700 per month).
-However, this salary must actually be derived from the self-employment; financing from other sources (e.g. capital assets) is not sufficient for a settlement permit for the self-employed.
+Successful completion occurs primarily when sufficient income is generated through self-employment.
+According to the administrative instructions of the Berlin Immigration Office (VAB), this is the case if the self-employment generates an average salary of at least the amount required for an EU Blue Card (approximately €3,700 per month).
+However, this salary must actually be derived from self-employment; financing from other sources (e.g. capital assets) is not sufficient for a settlement permit for the self-employed.

 2.3 Further requirements